Time Subsystem War Stories

 kvm-clock is the correct clocksource for KVM guests.
 It uses a shared memory page (the pvclock page) written by the hypervisor, and accounts for steal time — time during which the guest vCPU was not scheduled.
 The kernel uses it by default when running under KVM if the hypervisor exposes it.

-del_timer vs del_timer_sync race
+timer_delete vs timer_delete_sync race

 A network driver registered a timer to retransmit a packet if an acknowledgment did not arrive within a timeout.
 The timer callback read fields from the driver's struct device_state.
-During driver teardown, the cleanup function called del_timer() and then kfree(state):
+During driver teardown, the cleanup function called timer_delete() and then kfree(state):

 /* BUGGY teardown */